Man Accused

-Man Accused is a low budget 1959 British crime film.
+Man Accused is a 1959 British second feature ('B') crime film directed by Mongomery Tully and starring Ronald Howard and Carol Marsh.
+It was written by Mark Grantham and produced by The Danzigers.

 Plot

 Bob Jensen becomes engaged to Kathy, a baronet's daughter, but finds himself framed for murder and consequently imprisoned.
 He manages to break out of jail, and begins a search for the real killers.